NixOS/nix.dev/source/tutorials/file-sets.md

 :::

 Even though file sets conceptually contain local files, these files are *never* added to the Nix store unless explicitly requested.
-You don't have to worry about accidentally copying secrets into the world-readable store.
+You don't have to worry as much about accidentally copying secrets into the world-readable store.

 In this example, although we pretty-printed the home directory, no files were copied.
-This is also evident from the expression evaluating instantly.

 :::{note}
 This is in contrast to coercion of paths to strings such as in `"${./.}"`,